MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/admincenter/overview-office-cloud-policy-service.md

 - At least Version 1808 of Microsoft 365 Apps for enterprise.
 - User accounts created in or synchronized to Azure Active Directory (Azure AD).
 The user must be signed into Microsoft 365 Apps for enterprise with an Azure AD-based account.
-- Office cloud policy service supports security groups and mail-enabled security groups created in Azure AD.
+- Office cloud policy service supports Azure AD groups.
+Both group types are supported: security and Microsoft 365.
+The groups can be cloud-only or synchronized from your on-premises Active Directory environment.
 The membership type can be either Dynamic or Assigned.
 - To create a policy configuration, you must be assigned one of the following roles in Azure AD: Global Administrator, Security Administrator, or Office Apps Admin.
 The role must be assigned to your user account.
 Currently, Azure AD roles assigned to groups aren't supported by the Office cloud policy service.
 - The [required URLs and IP address ranges](/microsoft-365/enterprise/urls-and-ip-address-ranges#microsoft-365-common-and-office-online) must be properly configured on your network.